Antonboom/testifylint/CONTRIBUTING.md

 [require.TestingT](https://pkg.go.dev/github.com/stretchr/testify/require#TestingT) are different interfaces, which may be important in some contexts.

+Also, pay attention to `internal/checkers/helpers_*.go` files.
+Try to reuse existing code as much as possible.

 ### 8) Improve tests from p.4 if necessary

 Pay attention to `Assertion` and `NewAssertionExpander`, but keep your tests as small as possible.